newrelic/infra-integrations-sdk/docs/v2tov3.md

 ### Logging

-* The global logger has been removed.
+* The global logger has been deprecated.
 Now the user can specify the logger implementation through the `log.Logger` interface.

 ### Integration creation and publication